-- (b) Once the investigator has obtained the necessary relevant information and documents, the investigator will analyze and document the available evidence, objectively evaluate the credibility of parties and witnesses, synthesize all available evidence, including inculpatory and exculpatory evidence, and take into account the unique and complex circumstances of each case.
+(b) Once the investigator has obtained the necessary relevant information and documents, the investigator will analyze and document the available evidence, objectively evaluate the credibility of parties and witnesses, synthesize all available evidence, including inculpatory and exculpatory evidence, and take into account the unique and complex circumstances of each case.
 Once that is complete, the investigator will prepare findings of fact and make a determination on any appropriate action that needs to be taken to end any discrimination, harassment, bullying, or retaliation and prevent its recurrence and remedy its effects on the complainant/victim and the department community.
-The investigator will forward their findings to the principal or designee, who will determine whether the facts constitute prohibited student conduct under either section 8-19-6(a) or section 8-19-13(a).
-Any disciplinary actions taken will be subject to the provisions of section 8-19-5 through section 8-19-13, as applicable, including the right to appeal. - (c) At the conclusion of the investigation, the principal or designee, in consultation with the CRCO, shall determine whether any remedies will be provided to any individual involved in the investigation.
+The investigator will forward their findings to the principal or designee, who will determine whether the facts constitute prohibited student conduct under either section 8-19-6(a) or 8-19-13(a).
+Any disciplinary actions taken will be subject to the provisions of sections 8-19-5 through 8-19-13, as applicable, including the right to appeal.

+(c) At the conclusion of the investigation, the principal or designee, in consultation with the Civil Rights Compliance Branch, shall determine whether any remedies will be provided to any individual involved in the investigation.
 If it is determined that remedies will be provided, the principal or designee will implement the remedies.
-The complainant/victim will be notified of any remedies provided and any other actions taken by the department that directly relate to the complainant/victim.
-The respondent will be notified of any actions taken by the department that directly relate to the respondent. - (d) The investigator will seek to complete the investigation within five (5) calendar days from the date the investigator was assigned the matter.
+The complainant/victim will be provided written notification of whether the allegations have been substantiated, the outcome of the investigation, any remedies provided, and any other actions taken by the department that directly relate to the complainant/victim.
+The respondent will be provided written notification of whether the allegations have been substantiated, the outcome of the investigation, any remedies provided, and any other actions taken by the department that directly relate to the complainant/victim.
+The respondent will be provided written notification of whether the allegations have been substantiated, the outcome of the investigation, any remedies provided, and any other actions taken by the department that directly relate to the respondent.

+(d) The investigator will seek to complete the investigation within five school days from the date the investigator was assigned the matter.
 If the investigation takes longer than five days, the investigator will notify the parties in writing of the delay, provide reasons for the delay, and the length of additional time needed to complete the investigation.
-The parties will be provided written notification of the outcome of the investigation and any other actions taken by the department that directly relate to the complainant or the respondent.
-[Eff.]
-(Auth: HRS §302A-1112) (Imp: HRS §§302A-1101, 302A-1112; 42 U.S.C.
-2000d et seq., 34 C.F.R.
-100.9; 5 U.S. C. 301, 34 C.F.R.
-101.11) - §8-19-32 Continued investigation.
+[Eff ] (Auth: HRS §302A-1112) (Imp: HRS §§302A-1101, 302A-1112; 42 U.S.C. §2000d et seq., 34 C.F.R. §100.9; 5 U.S. C. §301, 34 C.F.R. §101.11)

+§8-19-32 Continued investigation.
 The department will investigate allegations of violations of this subchapter even absent a filing of a formal complaint or if a complaint has been withdrawn.
-[Eff.
-(Auth: HRS §302A-1112)
+[Eff ] (Auth: HRS §302A-1112)

-§8-19-33 Translation, interpretation, writing assistance, or reasonable accommodation.
-Any individual making a complaint or participating in an investigation that requires translation, interpretation, or writing assistance shall be afforded such assistance by the department.
+§8-19-33 Language assistance, writing assistance, or reasonable accommodation.
+Any individual making a complaint or participating in an investigation that requires language assistance or writing assistance shall be afforded such assistance by the department.
 Any individuals with disabilities who require reasonable accommodation(s) to make a complaint or participate in an investigation shall be afforded such assistance by the department.
-[Eff.]
-(Auth: HRS §302A-1112)
+[Eff ] (Auth: HRS §302A-1112)

-- §8-19-34 Retaliation prohibited.
-Retaliation and retaliatory harassment is prohibited against any person because he/she engaged in a protected activity.
-[Eff.]
-(Auth: HRS §302A-1112) - §8-19-35 Right to seek other relief.
+§8-19-34 Retaliation prohibited.
+Retaliation and retaliatory harassment is prohibited against any person because the person engaged in a protected activity.

+[Eff ] (Auth: HRS §302A-1112)

+§8-19-35 Right to seek other relief.
 Nothing in this chapter shall be construed to limit or waive the right of the complainant/victim to seek other relief as provided under federal and state laws.
-A complainant/victim has the right to file a discrimination complaint with the federal or state government: - (a) Without filing a complaint under this chapter; - (b) At the same time a complaint is filed or an incident is reported under this chapter; - (c) At any time during the pendency of a complaint filed or an incident reported under this chapter; or - (d) After a complaint filed or incident reported under this chapter has been addressed.
+A complainant/victim has the right to file a discrimination complaint with the federal or state government, including law enforcement agencies: